nicholeemma/MenuServe/README.md

   - Employee management (Manager, employee, store information management)

-    <br> (The relationship between employees and stores is many to many)
+     (The relationship between employees and stores is many to many)

   - Order Management